 At this stage, the host application communicates with the target through the USB-CDC communication interface.

-User application does the following tasks as shown in section 4.3:
+The user application does the following tasks as shown in section 5.3:

 - 1. Scans for the USB COM port provided by the user.
 If it finds it, it opens the serial connection. - 2.
-On successful serial connection, it issues the Generate Key Command to the target kit. - 3.
-On the device side, the ECC key pairs are generated using SCE crypto modules.
+On successful serial connection, it issues the Generate Key command to the target kit. - 3.
+On the device side, the ECC key pairs are generated using the SCE crypto modules.
 The public key is sent back to the host application. - 4.
 The host application creates root CA and signing key to be used to sign the device certificate at the latter stage. - 5.
-Generates a challenge/response string and sends it to the target kit. - 6.
-On successful challenge/response, the host application will sign and send the device certificate to the device. - 7.
-The device certificate will be securely stored in the internal code flash and protected by the FAW.
+Generates a challenge/response string and sends it to the target kit. - On successful challenge/response, the host application will sign and send the device certificate to the device. - 7.
+The device certificate will be securely stored in the internal code flash and protected by Arm® TrustZone®.
+Note: After running this application project, user MUST follow section, Initialize the MCU

-5.4 Customizing the PC Application Project
+6.4 Customizing the Application Project